RagnarGrootKoerkamp/BAPCtools/doc/commands.md

 Use `bt run -v` to show results for all testcases.

 **FLAGS**
 - `[<submissions and/or testcases>]`: Submissions and testcases may be freely mixed.
 The arguments containing `data/` or having `.in` or `.ans` as extension will be treated as testcases.
 All other arguments are interpreted as submissions.
-This argument is only allowed when running for a single problem.
+This argument is only allowed when running directly from a problem directory, and does not work with `--problem` and `--contest`.

+  Testcases and submissions should be passed as a relative or absolute path to the testcase/submission.

+  When submissions or testcases is not specified, they default to all submissions in `submissions/` and all testcases under `data/{sample,secret,bad}` respectively.

+  **Submission** paths can take a few forms:

+  - The path of the single file: `submissions/accepted/submission.py`
+  - The path of the submission directory (when it contains multiple files): `submissions/accepted/directory_submission/`
+  - One of the directories inside `submissions/`: `submissions/time_limit_exceeded`.
+This will add all solutions in the given directory.
+  - Any file/directory outside `submission` is also allowed.
+Directories will be interpreted as a single multi-file submission.

+  Duplicate submissions will deduplicated.

+  **Testcases** may be referred to in a few ways:

+  - The path of the `.in` file: `data/secret/1.in`
+  - The path of the `.ans` file: `data/secret/1.ans` (any other extension also works, even if the file doesn't exist)
+  - The basename of the testcase: `data/secret/1`
+  - A directory: `data/secret`.
+In this case, all `.in` files that are (nested) in this directory will be used.

+  Testcases must always be inside the `data` directory.
+Anything outside `data/` will raise an error.

+  Duplicate testcases will deduplicated.
+Hence, you may pass `data/secret/*` and `1.in` and `1.ans` will not trigger the testcase twice.

 - `--samples`: Run the given submissions against the sample data only.
 Not allowed in combination with passing in testcases directly.
 - `--no-generate`/`-G`: Do not generate testcases before running the submissions.
 This usually won't be needed since checking that generated testcases are up to date is fast.
 - `--table`: Print a table of which testcases were solved by which submissions.
 May be used to deduplicate testcases that fail the same solutions.